 Trying to consume all of your daily requirements for vitamins, minerals and antioxidants can be a real struggle.
 It can be so easy to lose track of whether or not you’re taking in the right amount of what your body needs to live a healthy, balanced life.

-Over the past few years, studies looking into the health benefits of fennel tea have shown this delicious drink is incredibly rich in everything from vitamin A to zinc.
+Over the past few years, studies looking into the health benefits of fennel tea have shown this delicious drink is incredibly rich in everything starting from vitamin A ending to zinc.

 Here, I’ll show you how regularly increasing the amount of fennel in your diet can drastically boost your overall health as well as a few added fennel tea benefits that might not be so widely known.